aminnairi/renkei/sites/documentation/docs/index.md

 - **Error and Status Handling**: HTTP error handling can become inconsistent or imprecise, especially in environments with numerous dependencies and potential error sources.
 - **Consistency and Code Reuse**: As applications grow, maintaining consistent handling of routes, schemas, and error structures across multiple services becomes harder.
 Repeated configuration in each service leads to duplicated code and increases the risk of inconsistency.

-`superblue` enhances the HTTP protocol by enabling you to directly write functions that can be called directly from the client.
+`renkei` enhances the HTTP protocol by enabling you to directly write functions that can be called directly from the client.
 Internally, it uses the HTTP protocol in a way that enables you to write your code as a function rather than as an HTTP request, just like you would for any other function.

 ### 🛡️ Type-safety